merly-ai/MP-CodeCheckBin-MacOS/README.md

 the key, and is safe to be performed.

 For MacOS, we recommend launching MPCC using iTerm2, due to its support of a broader color scheme than is possible for the default MacOS terminal.
 You can download it for free here: https://iterm2.com/downloads.html

-You’re now ready to launch MP-CodeCheck!

-## Folder Structure
-Prior to running inference and reviewing the results, let’s make sure the environment is set up correctly.
-To run MPCC, you’ll need the following three things (at a minimum):
-1. A model trained on code (provided during setup).
-2. The MPCC executable (provided during setup).
-3. A code base to run inference against (provided by you, the user).

-Please ensure both the MPCC model and the executable file were placed in the same folder.
-(This should have been completed for you by following the steps in setup.)
-Then, to simplify inference, we recommend you place the code repository folder in the same directory as MPCC.
-Your setup is now complete!

 ## Launching MP-CodeCheck
 Now that setup is complete, let’s launch MPCC to perform inference analysis.
 From the command line interface (CLI), type the following (where ”[code base folder]” is a directory that contains the code you want to analyze):